straysheep-dev/linux-configs/hypervisors/vmware/README.md

 As mentioned above, anytime after the kernel, the vmmon / vmnet modules, or VMware itself is updated:

+*NOTE: If you update VMware by letting the latest bundle installer uninstall the previous version, you can sign the new kernel modules immediately after, requiring only one reboot for the new modules to be loaded.*

 - Start VMware.
 - Let it build the modules successfully but fail to load them into the running kernel.
 - Sign the newly compiled kernel modules with the following commands, and reboot.